fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

-&#10004; == **added to live website**

-&#10002; == **newly added to this page**

 [Tools with open protocol issue (not yet implemented), not fully open sourced code, no documentation at all, or alpha state with development inactive for several months - not added for now]

 ## List of projects that are or may be implementing ActivityPub, which began in issue https://gitlab.com/fediverse/fediverse.gitlab.io/issues/8

 The [SocialWG has a list](https://www.w3.org/wiki/Socialwg/ActivityPub_network) of projects they hope will implement ActivityPub and links to Issues where it&#39;s discussed.
 Also, there is an [implementation report on ActivityPub.rocks](https://activitypub.rocks/implementation-report/). @Mayel from Social.coop is maintaining a [web spreadsheet of AP apps](https://ethercalc.org/fediverse-stacks) and their characteristics.
 More projects using AP are [profiled on We Distribute](https://medium.com/we-distribute) by Sean Tilley.
 From these and other sources (see links), it looks like all these apps are either considering, working on, or already rolling out AP support:

-*Note*: most of these projects include both a back-end and a web client, but this list also includes projects that are only a back-end.
-Projects that are only a web app, for use with an existing back-end, will go on the client list [here](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-client-apps).
+*Note*: most of these projects include both a back-end and a web client, but this list can also include projects that are only a back-end.
+Projects that are only a web app, for use with an existing back-end, will go on the [client watchlist here](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-client-apps).

-### Federation already working

 #### Social network, Microblog Apps

 * &#10004; [Aardwolf](https://github.com/Aardwolf-Social/aardwolf)

 * &#10004; [Friendica](https://friendi.ca/) - [AP support still in beta](https://friendi.ca/2018/11/18/activitypub-support-in-friendica/), due to be included in the December release of stable.

+* &#10004;[GangGo](https://git.feneas.org/ganggo/federation/issues/17)  - have a basic implementation of AP done.
+Considering adopting Go-Fed in its place.

 * &#10004; [GNU social](https://gnu.io/social)